oscarotero/imagecow/README.md

 Notes on 1.x version
 --------------------

-I'm working in the 1.x version, refactoring some parts to remove duplicated code, bugs, etc. The API will change a little bit (not much).
-The following documentation is about the 1.x API.
+The API in 1.x version changes a little bit (not much, only on create the instances).

 How use it?